FAmily indoor with digital tablet

 Gift versus transfer

 In estate planning, attorneys often speak interchangeably about gifts and transfers.
 As a result, it’s easy to overlook important distinctions.
-After all, a person who has made a significant wealth transfer is generally required to disclose their transaction on a “Gift Tax Return.”
+After all, a person who has made a significant wealth transfer during their lifetime may be required to disclose their transaction on a “Gift Tax Return.”
 The confusion between a gift and a transfer is baked-in.

 It’s worth pausing, however, to reflect on the important distinction between whether you are making a gift or a transfer.
 Generally, dictionary definitions of “gift” will say that you make a gift when you give something voluntarily, without receiving anything in return.
 Gift-giving is usually a sign of affection, appreciation or honor.
 A gift therefore carries with it a spirit of intention, generosity and benevolence.